binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 #### Dropbox

 No anti-virus is run by Dropbox on the files that Dropbox syncs.
 This means that Dropbox is a risk in a corporate environment, or any work environment where workers can access their files from multiple networks.
 Dropbox via an account or even just their HTTP links can be a useful means for exfiltration of data.
-Dropbox APIs and their SDKs along with community provided SDKs can assist the attacker greatly in exfiltrating their targets data over HTTP(S).
+Dropbox APIs and their SDKs along with community provided SDKs can assist the attacker greatly in exfiltrating their targets data over HTTP(S), and establishing command and control (C2) communications.
+[DropboxC2C](https://github.com/0x09AL/DropboxC2C) is one project that does this.
 All bar the most secure environments allow HTTP(S) egress.

 #### Physical